-Instant Text Automator.
+Instant Text Automator

 All of the macro recorders I tried were too complicated for my needs.
 I needed to quickly bind keystrokes to a hotkey but didn’t want to stumble around a crowded GUI to do it, or record actions.
 How much easier would it be to just type the keystrokes into a tool?